midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 > Branner, Robert, *Manuscript Painting in Paris During the Reign of
 > Saint Louis: A Study of Styles* (Berkeley: University of California
 > Press, 1977), p.
 82.
 >
-> Branner, Robert, \"The Johannes Grusch Atelier and the Continental
+> Branner, Robert, "The Johannes Grusch Atelier and the Continental
-> Origins of the William of Devon Painter,\" *Art Bulletin* 54, no. 1
+> Origins of the William of Devon Painter," *Art Bulletin* 54, no. 1
 > (1972): p.
 30 (article pp. 24-30).
 >
-> Peterson, Elizabeth Anne, "The Textual Basis for Visual Errors in
+> Peterson, Elizabeth Anne, “The Textual Basis for Visual Errors in
-> French Gothic Psalter Illustration," in *The Early Medieval Bible: Its
+> French Gothic Psalter Illustration,” in *The Early Medieval Bible: Its
 > Production, Decoration and Use*, ed.
 Richard Gameson (Cambridge:
 > Cambridge University Press, 1994), pp. 182-83 (article pp. 177-204).

 \[note that the page or page range where a manuscript is mentioned is given first, then the full range of the article or chapter is given